- Original design

 Brydges decorated his mansion lavishly, and collected fine books, exotic flora and fauna.
 Exotic birds adorned an aviary in the Park, where there were storks, flamingos, whistling ducks, ostriches, blue macaws and eagles.
 At one time he had a tiger in the grounds.
 Dogs are reported as providing both beautification and security at Canons in 1731.
 The family mausoleum with statue of the Duke by master carver, Grinling Gibbons, resides in St Lawrence church.

 A number of garden designers are associated with laying out the grounds for the Duke and Duchess, including George London, Dr Richard Bradley, Tilleman Bobart, Thomas Knowlton, Alexander Blackwell and Dr Desaguiliers, who was reputedly employed to design water features including canals, lakes and fountains.
 The spectacular gardens were admired by many of their contemporaries, including Daniel Defoe, but others, such as Alexander Pope, vilified them as the height of bad taste.

 After 1747 the 2nd Duke of Chandos demolished the house and auctioned the materials as architectural salvage to pay off his debts.
-The estate and remaining materials were acquired by William Hallett, who built another Canons house in 1760, (see left) later much enlarged and now part of the North London Collegiate School campus.
+The estate and remaining materials were acquired by William Hallett, who built another Canons house in 1760, later much enlarged and now part of the North London Collegiate School campus.

 Subsequently, the estate had various owners including Sir Thomas Plummer, Master of the Rolls, from 1811, who may have sought Humphry Repton’s advice on the landscape.
 The last private owner was Sir Arthur Phillip du Cros, tyre magnate and founder of the Dunlop Pneumatic Tyre Company.
 Sir Arthur commissioned architect Charles Mallows to alter the house and create formal gardens in an Arts and Crafts style from about 1910.